LiveXiv -- A Multi-Modal Live Benchmark Based on Arxiv Papers Content: Related Works

 \section{Related Works}

 \textbf{Large multi-modal Models (LMMs).} LMMs have shown significant advancements in enabling billion-parameter scale LLMs to perform multi-modal tasks such as image captioning, visual reasoning, and visual question answering.
-Academia and industry have endeavored to develop LMMs targeting the multi-modal competence of advanced proprietary models like GPT4o~\citep{openai2023gpt4} and Claude~\citep{claude}.
+Academia and industry have endeavored to develop LMMs targeting the multi-modal competence of advanced proprietary models like \gpt~\citep{openai2023gpt4} and Claude~\citep{claude}.
 InstructBLIP performs instruction tuning on the pre-trained BLIP-2~\citep{blip2} covering 11 vision-language tasks.
 The LLaVA series models~\citep{llava, llava+, llava-next, llava-onevision} develop the pipeline of collection of instruction-following data and visual instruction tuning with enhanced vision capabilities.
 The internLM-XComposer (IXC) series~\citep{dong2024internlm,dong2024internlm4khd} target free-form vision-language composition and multilingual comprehension.
 Models from Idefics release~\citep{idefics2,idefics3} benefit from the massive collection of instruction-following data from over 50 vision-language databases, enhancing capabilities of OCR, document understanding, and visual reasoning.
 In this work, we include 17 top-performing LMMs in our multi-modal live benchmark \method, covering both open-sourced and proprietary representatives.

-\textbf{Static evaluation benchmarks for LMMs. } Most existing LMM benchmarks offer static evaluation with fixed questions and answers~\citep{mme,yue2024mmmu,li2024seed,liu2023mmbench,huang2024conme,lin2024comparison,zhang2024lmms}.
+\textbf{Static evaluation benchmarks for LMMs. } Most existing LMM benchmarks offer static evaluation with fixed questions and answers~\citep{mme,yue2024mmmu,li2024seed,liu2023mmbench,huang2024conme,lin2024comparison,zhang2024lmms,OnoeDocci2024,yanuka2025bridgingvisualgapfinetuning}. \cite{ben-kish-etal-2024-mitigating} use generative models to extend such benchmarks to open settings.
 MME~\citep{mme} offers evaluation of perception and cognition on $14$ tasks and MMMU~\citep{yue2024mmmu} includes 11.5K questions from college exams, quizzes and text books from six major disciplines.
 Although these benchmarks cover a large variety of multi-modal domain knowledge, evaluation on them is faced with two hazards: the excessive evaluation cost and test data contamination.
 In this work, we tackle both challenges by proposing a suite that enables efficient evaluation on a contamination-free live benchmark.